SchlossLab/MiSeq_WetLab_SOP/MiSeq_WetLab_SOP_v4.md

         iii.
 Do not include outliers in calculation.
 If there is more than one outlier in a group, the assay must be repeated.

-4. Create normalized pools from each plate by diluting to the concentration of the least concentrated plate.
-Create a single final pool by adding equal amounts of each post qpcr normalized pool.
+5. Create a single final library by pooling each of the 4 pooled plates into a single well.
+Be sure to pool such that each plate has an equal final conentration (not necessarily equal volumes.
-    Final pool must be \>10ul in total volume.
-40-80ul is ideal.
+    Hint: C~1~ V~1~ =  C~2~ V~2~ ).
+Final pool must be \>10ul in total volume (40-80ul of \>1nM library is ideal)

 ***Sequencing***